krzysztofzuraw/kzuraw.com/src/content/writing/2016-04-24-monkeypatching.md

 ## Why bother mocking?

 Some of the parts of our application may have dependencies for other libraries or objects.
-To isolate behaviour of our parts we need to substitue external dependencies.
+To isolate behavior of our parts we need to substitute external dependencies.
 Here comes the mocking.
-We mock external API to have certain behaviours such as proper return values that we previously defined.
+We mock external API to have certain behaviors such as proper return values that we previously defined.

 ## Mocking function